Home/Fish/Hake Fillet

 Instructions

 3. 3.
-Preheat the grill and cook the fillets for 4-5 minutes on each side until flaky and cooked through.
+Bake the fillets for 15-20 minutes until cooked through.

 Ingredients

-• 2 Hake fillets
+• 2 hake fillets

 • 2 cups fresh spinach